imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="closechatsbulk"></a>
 # **CloseChatsBulk**
-> void CloseChatsBulk (CloseChatsBulkInputObject closeChatsBulkInputObject, bool? xIgnoreNullValues = null)
+> void CloseChatsBulk (CloseChatsBulkInputObject closeChatsBulkInputObject)

 Close chats by chat ids or close all chats